blaise-ndizeye/viitly-backend/README.md

 # Wiitify API Service

-**GraphQL** based API Service for manipulating data in the wiitify store/database.
+This project is made with **NodeJS, expressJS, GraphQL and MongoDB**

-> **Wiitify** is an marketing platform with the aim of connecting people with their product, blogs and post desires which help them to earn income while using the platform in different ways **<u>for example:</u>** _Getting discount on the products after confirming their requested coin-code by the product owner where user will be prized after confirming his/her coin-code product requests for at least `numberOfProductPrizes` set in `.env` file and other many ways_
+> **Wiitify** is an marketing platform with the aim of connecting people with their product, blogs and post desires which help them to earn income while using the platform in different ways **<u>for example:</u>** _Getting discount on the products after confirming their requested coin-code by the product owner where user will be prized after confirming his/her coin-code product requests for at least `numberOfProductPrizes` set by Platform owners and other many ways_

 #### It is composed with **Four access layers**